XClassicPeter/macos-cleanup-tool/README.md

 ## Notice

-The concept and implementation of macOS Cleanup Tool are owned by Peter.
+The concept and implementation of macOS Cleanup Tool are owned by XClassicPeter.
 See [NOTICE](NOTICE) for details.

 ---